RaunoArike/Quiz-Game-App/docs/agendas/week6.md

 - Regarding our progress over the past week and the requirements for the upcoming week: Are we on track?
 What should our focus be for the upcoming week?

 ## Items addressed by the TA
+- Feedback to the final submitted version of the HCI assignment
 - Feedback to our development process thus far
 - Feedback to our approach with development - have we been focusing on the right things and splitting the work equally?
 - Plans for the upcoming sprint and for the continuation of the development process